 We’re living in an age where sustainability is not just a concept but a real desire of everyday people to help protect the planet and its natural resources.
-One way homeowners are choosing to “go green” is by selecting eco-friendly building materials for their home.
+One way homeowners are choosing to “go green” is by selecting eco-friendly building materials for their homes.

-In recent years, a couple of eco-friendly flooring options have come out on the market offering beauty, durability and affordability. and bamboo are a greener choice for people looking to renovate on a budget and with a conscious.
+In recent years, a couple of eco-friendly flooring options have come out on the market offering beauty, durability, and affordability.
+Using eucalyptus and bamboo is a greener choice for people with a conscious looking to renovate on a budget.
+Eucalyptus flooring is eco-friendly, and yes, bamboo flooring is eco-friendly as well!

 But how are these two flooring materials different, and how are they similar?

 The Main Similarities and Differences

 The main difference between these two flooring options is that bamboo is a grass, while eucalyptus is a highly farmed hardwood.
 Both are much easier to sustainably forest than most exotic species.
 Like bamboo and hardwood trees, eucalyptus used in flooring can regenerate in as little as 3-4 years.
 Most traditional hardwoods take anywhere from 20-100 years to grow large enough to be harvested for flooring.

-Eucalyptus is harvested from well-managed forests and it tends to be slightly more expensive than bamboo.
-Although eucalyptus is actually a hardwood, *initially* it is a soft wood yet once it goes through the strand woven flooring manufacturing process the finished flooring products is many times harder than traditional wood flooring.
+Eucalyptus is harvested from well-managed forests, and it tends to be slightly more expensive than bamboo.
+Although eucalyptus is actually a hardwood, *initially* it is a softwood; yet once it goes through the strand woven flooring manufacturing process, the finished flooring products are many times harder than traditional wood flooring.

 Bamboo goes through this same process: a compression technique where strips of material are dried and then woven together to make the planks very strong.
 Eucalyptus is first to cut into thin strips, then woven, and then compressed at extremely high temperatures to achieve the same fusion results: strength and durability.